 The Family and Consumer Sciences undergraduate degree program includes study in the

-adviser for selection of appropriate concentration electives.
+their academic adviser for selection of appropriate concentration electives.

 The undergraduate social work program is a professional program that has been designed to prepare student for social work practice in rural and small communities.
 The program is accredited by the Council on Social Work Education and follows a generalist practice model in which students are provided the knowledge and skills needed to work with clients with a variety of social problems on multiple levels.